ffavela/esets/README.md

 to define an entire enumerated set (**eset**).
 In short an **eset** object is just a mathematical object.

+In terms of interface `len` is the only aspect I don't think there will be a way around it any time soon.

 ### What else?
 Are there other examples?

 Sure, let's try the Wholes **eset** which is essentially the Whole